Evidlo/passhole/MANUAL.rst

 move [-h] SRC_PATH DEST_PATH
     Move an entry/group to another path, where *SRC_PATH* and *DEST_PATH* are the full paths to the source and destination items.
 Providing two entry paths or two group paths will move and rename the group or entry.

-list [-h] [--username]
+list [-h] [--username] [PATH]
-    List entries/groups in the database.
+    List entries/groups in the database, where *PATH* is an optional path to a group or entry.
 Use the --username option to show entry username in addition to title.

 grep [-h] [-i] [--field FIELD] PATTERN
     List entries with titles matching a regex pattern, where *PATTERN* is an `XSLT style`_ regular expression.
 Use the --field *FIELD* option to search other string fields, where *FIELD* is one of *title*, *username*, *password*, *url*, or a custom field.
 Use the -i option to enable case insensitive searching.